jananidelli14/Hackathon-Principal-Management-Dashboard/README.md

-# Hackathon Analytics Dashboard
+# Department Analytics Dashboard

 ## Project Overview

 This project contains a data analytics dashboard built using **Grafana** for analyzing departmental performance, student engagement, recruitment, and innovation metrics based on a **synthetic dataset**.

-The dashboard provides insights to help academic leadership make data-driven decisions.
+The dashboard provides insights to help academic leadership make data-driven decisions, supporting principals and management with clear visualizations and key performance indicators.

 ---